llBIKSll/oci_sandbox/README.md

 ![alt tag](http://www.biks.net/wp-content/uploads/2018/06/oci_demo_env-1.png "Overview")

 ## You like to start?
-1st you need is to edit the ent.bat file, works for windows.
-Change the values so it fit you cloud.
+1st you need is to edit the set-env.ps1 file, works for windows.
+Change the values so it fit your cloud.

 2nd you need to create a key for the user, and add the public part of it you user API key in the console.
 Put the pem key in the .oci folder